-Not everything you read online will help you (inclusive this post)
+Not everything you read online will help you (including this post)

 Back to what I was reading online about histamines, was also the fact that people with “histamine intolerance” do not do well with air travel, crowds, noises, heat, cold, pollen, exercise, etc. At this point, I started to fear traveling (which basically is my life).

-Even though I became quite fearful of things that a few weeks prior I considered normal, I was aware of how my nervous system works and I made an extra effort to stay connected to who I was and to not define myself by being ‘histamine intolerant’.
-It was something I experienced, it was not something I was.
+Even though I became quite fearful of things that a few weeks prior I considered normal, I was aware of how my nervous system works.
+I made an extra effort to stay connected to who I was and not define myself by being ‘histamine intolerant’.
+It was something I experienced, and it was not something I was.

 I switched to being grateful and curious about these signals my body gave me.